godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

 Changing its value will make the animation go faster or slower.

 For this example there is no obvious advantage of using a setter and getter.
 It is just more code to write.
-For a simple example as this there may be a good reason for a setter if you want to react on the variable being changed but in many cases just binding the variable will be enough.
+For an example as this there may be a good reason for a setter if you want to react on the variable being changed but in many cases just binding the variable will be enough.